mbKirby/mbKirby.github.io/README.md

 ### Source Code
 ### Overview
 In this section, I highlight my capability in software design and engineering with a focus on the Inventory Manager App.
-Below are key code snippets that demonstrate my proficiency in advanced features like notification systems and report generation. *Please visit my [GitHub repository](https://github.com/mbKirby/MatthewKirbyInventory/tree/master) for the complete code.*
+Below are key code snippets that demonstrate my proficiency in advanced features like notification systems and report generation. *Please visit my [GitHub repository](https://github.com/mbKirby/MatthewKirbyInventory/tree/master) for the complete code.* I have included a zip file in my repository containing the pre-enhanced version of the Inventory Manager App code.
+This file provides a valuable comparison to understand the improvements and modifications made in the project,

 This snippet from the Inventory Manager App demonstrates an advanced implementation of Firebase Cloud Messaging (FCM).
 It showcases my ability to handle incoming notifications and data payloads effectively.
 This feature enhances the app's interactivity and responsiveness, providing real-time updates to users, which is crucial in modern application development.
 ```